UfukD2019/KommatiPara_APP/README.md

 ![path](../main/images/renaming.png)

 Finally, When all the necessary change is done, app joins two datasets by using 'client_identifier' column as you can see in the image.
-Then the app request a location path that user wants to save the dataset.
+Then the app request a location path the same format asa in the first image that user wants to save the dataset.

 ![path](../main/images/join.png)